-Paws For Excellence is a recognition program at Senn Thomas Middle School, which promotes outstanding academic achievement, high attendance, and good character.
+Paws For Excellence is a recognition program at Senn-Thomas Middle School, which promotes outstanding academic achievement, high attendance, and good character.
 It is our hope that all students will have the opportunity to be rewarded by this program as a result of their hard work, good attendance, and positive attitude!!

+• Semester Field Trips:

+GPA of 2.667 or higher with no D's or F's for semester grade

+No ISS or OSS due to behavior

+No more than 4 absences - 95% Attendance

+No more than 3 conduct referral (other than ISS or OSS due to behavior)

+No more than 4 missing homework assignment referrals.

+• Student of the Semester:

+The teachers will choose one student from each grade level each semester.
+These students demonstrate good character traits and are excellent role models for others.

+• Principal Pals:

-- Quarterly Field Trips: GPA of 2.667 or higher with no D's or F's No ISS or OSS No more than 3 absences No more than 1 conduct referral (other than ISS or OSS) No more than 4 missing homework assignment referrals. - Student of the Quarter: One student from each grade level will be chosen by the teachers each quarter.
-These students demonstrate good character traits and are excellent role models for others. - Principal Pals: Two students from each grade level will be selected by their teachers each quarter.
-Students who work hard and show improvement as well as good character traits will be selected for this honor. - 4.0 Students Students who earn a 4.0 grade point average for the quarter will be recognized and awarded.
+Their teachers will select two students from each grade level each semester.
+Students who work hard and show improvement as well as good character traits will be selected for this honor.

+4 0 Students

+Students who earn a 4.0 grade point average for the semester will be recognized and awarded.